mezidia/hotel-booking/README.md

 The user can easily book a room without seeing unnecessary information, only useful.
 Everything related to the booking will be notified to the user via email

+## Characteristics of business processes

+### Purpose of the system

+Hotel Booking DB was created to facilitate the operation of online hotel reservation systems.
+The database will help your program or site to store all the necessary information correctly, securely and in a structured way.
+This system will have the function of notifying users via email as well as many other useful functions.

+### Interaction with users

+Interaction with the database occurs through certain functions that return the desired values or perform certain operations.
+By connecting Hotel Booking DB to your project, your users will be able to quickly view the hotels or reservations they need, leave a review of their favorite place to stay or add their own small motel.
+The registration system will include a login, password and e-mail.

+### Characteristics of business relations

+System management will be performed using a separate application section (for administrators only) and using a special administration team consisting of administrators and system operators.
+Users who have added their property to the database will be able to change the parameters of their proposals after the previous moderation.

+### Target audience

+The target audience of Hotel Booking DB is the developers of any hotel room reservation system.

 ## Functionality

 - Customers can search based on hotel, apartment, inns